Monday, March 2, 2026

 MARKET SUMMARY:

-is weaker at midday with the S&P 30 lower.
-The U.S. Dollar Index is 60 higher.
+is weaker at midday with the S&P 32 points lower.
+The U.S. Dollar Index is 115

-and natural gas is .34 higher.
-Livestock trade is mixed with live cattle
+higher with crude up 3.95 and natural gas is up .08.
+Livestock trade is weaker.

-leading.
-Precious metals are sharply lower with gold 330.00 lower.
+Precious metals are mixed with gold 65.00 higher.

 CORN:

-Corn futures are 4 to 5 cents lower at midday with choppy action ongoing
+Corn futures are 4 to 5 cents lower with trade giving up early gains but

-but beans are holding the recent gains.
-On the March chart, support is the
+ratios are flat to start the new month.
+On the May chart, support is the 20-day

 SOYBEANS: